shoefer/shoefer.github.io/_posts/2015-07-19-why-no-formulas.markdown

 ---
 layout: intuds_post
-title:  "Disclaimer: Why No Formulas"
+title:  "Understanding Data Science Without Math"
 date:   2015-07-19 15:00:00
 categories: intuds
 comments: true
-intuds-weight: 0
+intuds-weight: 1
 ---

 In this post I want to defend the basic idea of this series of articles, namely why I am trying to avoid mathematical formalism for explaining data science.